Benefits in work

 Any Council Tax discount or Council Tax disability reduction continues while you are working.

-Benefits that may be affected by a return to work
+Benefits that may be affected by being in work

 If your earnings are above certain levels you may also find that you no longer automatically qualify for things like free school meals or help with NHS costs.